Hemoglobin (Hb) – Functions, Importance, Normal Ranges by Gender, Age, Pregnancy & When It Becomes Risky

 - Breathing becomes difficult

-- Hb levels are outside the normal range
+- Hb values repeatedly fall outside normal limits

-- You have symptoms of high Hb (headache, flushing, numbness)
+- Symptoms of high Hb appear (headache, flushing, numbness)

 - Hb exceeds 17.5 g/dL (men) or 15.5 g/dL (women)